 Document Change Notice (DCN)

 The next step in the Deming Cycle is to “Do.”
 For the implementation of an ISO 13485 quality system plan, “doing” involves the creation of procedures, forms, and lists, but “doing” also involves the review and approval of these documents.
 The form we use to review and approve procedures is called a document change notice or DCN.

 It’s been almost 20 years since I completed my first DCN.
 For anyone unfamiliar with the review and approval of new and revised documents, most quality systems document the review and approval of procedures and forms on a separate form.
 The reason for this is that when you make one change, it often affects several other documents and forms.
 Therefore, it is more efficient to list all the documents and forms that are affected by the change on one form.
 This results in fewer signatures for reviewers and approvers.
 Several of the companies that I have helped to implement an ISO 13485 quality system plan for failure to review and approve the documents and forms in a timely manner.
 I think there are two reasons for this:

 - they haven’t been responsible for document control before, and

 - they don’t want to have to create and maintain quality system records any sooner than required.

 The first reason can be addressed quickly with training.
 The second reason, however, is flawed.
-It is essential to implement the procedures as soon as possible to begin creating quality system records that can be audited by an ISO 13485 certification auditor or FDA inspectors.
+It is essential to implement the procedures as soon as possible to begin creating quality system records that can be audited by an ISO 13485 certification auditor or by FDA inspectors for compliance with 21 CFR 820.
 I have struggled with this hesitation in the past, but for this project, I am completing DCNs for the initial release of all the procedures and forms.
 This ensures that all the procedures and forms will be reviewed and approved shortly after the webinar training is completed.
 Also, this gives my client multiple examples of DCNs to follow as they make revisions to the procedures and forms over time.

 Quality Objectives & Data Analysis